Dataquark/Flutter-expense-app/workflow.md

     until `length` is reached
     25.1 For example `List.generate(5, (index) {return index * 2})` will result in `[0, 2, 4, 6, 8]`
-    25.2 We use such generation inside the Chart class, to create a map (dict): `{'day':weekDay.date, 'amount':totalSum,}`
+    25.2 We use such generation inside the Chart class, to create a map (dict): `{'day':weekDay.date, 'amount':totalSum,}` 25.3 We also reverse it by adding _reversed.toList()_ at the end of our return, to show the current day on the right side of the Chart

     25.3 Motivation behind it is to dynamically create a list of maps to pass into Row widgets 25.4 Create a for loop, inside the _get_ - go through each transaction and check if the their date has the same day/month/year